papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 WebAssembly running in the browser is a pretty limited environment.
 You don’t have access to a file-system or to many of the other things the standard library may be used to having.
 Not every crate can even be compiled to WASM, let alone run in a WASM environment.

-In particular, you’ll sometimes see errors about the crate "mio」 or missing things from 「core」.
+In particular, you’ll sometimes see errors about the crate "mio" or missing things from "core".
 This is generally a sign that you are trying to compile something to WASM that can’t be compiled to WASM.
-If you’re adding server-only dependencies, you’ll want to mark them 「optional = true」 in your 「Cargo.toml」 and then enable them in the 「ssr」 feature definition.
-(Check out one of the template 「Cargo.toml" files to see more details.)
+If you’re adding server-only dependencies, you’ll want to mark them "optional = true" in your "Cargo.toml" and then enable them in the "ssr" feature definition.
+(Check out one of the template "Cargo.toml" files to see more details.)

 You can use "create_effect" to specify that something should only run on the client, and not in the server.
 Is there a way to specify that something should run only on the server, and not the client?